Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 There is no consistent pattern between the difference in rainfall in CEH-GEAR vs HadUK-Grid and minimum distance to gauge (**Figure 12**) in any of the three catchments.

-Similarly, there is not much pattern between rainfall differences and grid cell height (**Figure 13**).
+For the Abermule catchment, there is a negative correlation between rainfall differences and grid cell height during the high flow events (**Figure 13**).
-The one exception is high grid cell height is found to be associated with more HadUK-Grid bias across the flood events in Abermule only.
-There is some seperation between grid cells in Abermule and Plynlimon.
+In both **Figure 12** and **Figure 13**, there is a seperation between grid cells in Abermule and Plynlimon.

 <img src="figures/upper_severn_floods/uppersevern_flood_events_scatter_mindist.png" width="700">